 - Keep your blood sugar balanced with complex carbohydrates like peas, beans, whole grains, and vegetables, and extra fiber from raspberries, avocados, or flax seeds.

 - Avoid high-fructose corn syrup and sugar-sweetened drinks, impairing ghrelin response after meals and blood sugar.
 Reduce blood sugar spikes by replacing juice or soda with fruit-infused or sparkling water.

 - Eat a Whole Foods balanced diet with adequate carbohydrates, protein, and fats.
 Eat less processed foods.

 - Do not drastically restrict your calories.
 Never go below 1200 calories; if you need help figuring out your calorie intake-I can help.

-If you need help with your energy levels, weight, or on getting your life back, contact me for a 15 min FREE discovery session to see how I can help you.
+If you need help with your energy levels, help with nutrition guidance on getting your metabolism and hormones back in check, getting better sleep, or taking back control in your life, book a 15 min FREE Breakthrough Session call to see how I can help you.

-Want a FREE 7-Day Hormone Balancing Meal Plan to help you feel your best and flood your body with nutrients?
-Click on my FREE 7-Day Meal Plan to help get your hormones in check and eat more of a Whole Foods balanced diet.
-The meal plan comes with colorful recipes, nutritional facts, meal plan for the week, and a grocery list.
+Want a FREE 6-Days worth of Hormone Balancing Recipes to help you feel your best and flood your body with nutrients?
+Click on the button below to receive FREE 6-Days worth of recipes to help get your hormones in check and eat more of a Whole Foods balanced diet.

 You should not rely on this information as a substitute for, nor does it replace, professional medical advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other health-care professional.
 None of my services shall be used to diagnose or treat any health problem or disease.
 I cannot and do not provide medical advice.
 You should seek prompt medical care for any specific health issues and consult your physician before altering your diet or starting any fitness program